April 11, 2020 (rescheduled from October 5, 2019)

-Welcome spring with picnics, sundresses, elegant hats, tailgating, family gatherings, and the sounds and sights of thoroughbreds thundering past.
+Bring friends to celebrate with picnics, sundresses, elegant hats, tailgating and the sounds and sights of thoroughbreds thundering past.
 The Tryon Block House is the longest running steeplechase in North Carolina, occurring continuously since 1947.
 The National Steeplechase Association sanctions four of the races.
 It's located near Columbus, about 50 miles from Asheville.

 The Tryon Riding & Hunt Club (TR&HC) and Tryon International Equestrian Center (TIEC) have teamed up for a perfect location with a one-mile track (about five miles from the TIEC complex).
-This year's race will have a total purse of $175,000 - the highest in the history of the event - attracting 40 top-tier jockeys.
+This year's race will have a total purse of $135,000 - attracting 40 top-tier jockeys.

 Here are some Block House Steeplechase highlights:

 - It is rain or shine since these races are on a circuit and cannot be rescheduled.
 Sorry, no betting.

 - While the races run in the afternoon, gates open at 9 AM.
 Tailgate judging (categories like "Best Hunt Country" and "Best Fancy Party) and the hat contest start at 11 AM.

 - Tickets are sold by the carload in advance and includes convenient parking right by the track - infield or outfield.
 Buy tickets in advance and pick your parking space.
 Tickets sold on-site until 11 AM on race day.

 - There will be craft beer tents.
 Food is available.
 You can bring your own beer, wine and food for tailgating.

 - Races start at 2 PM and run every 30 minutes, professional and amateur.
 Horses may be viewed in the paddock before each race.